CytomX Therapeutics, Inc. New Standards Disclosure

 Recent Accounting Pronouncements

-In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures (“ASU 2023-09"), which enhances transparency in income tax disclosures.
-ASU 2023-09 requires entities to disclose (1) specific categories in the rate reconciliation, (2) the income or loss from continuing operations before income tax expense or benefit (separated between domestic and foreign) and (3) income tax expense or benefit from continuing operations (separated by federal, state and foreign).
+In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures ("ASU 2023-09"), which enhances transparency in income tax disclosures.
+ASU 2023-09 require entities to disclose (1) specific categories in the rate reconciliation, (2) the income or loss from continuing operations before income tax expense or benefit (separated between domestic and foreign) and (3) income tax expense or benefit from continuing operations (separated by federal, state and foreign).
 ASU 2023-09 also requires entities to disclose their income tax payments to international, federal, state and local jurisdictions, among other changes.
-The Company has adopted this ASU as of December 31, 2025 on a prospective basis.
+The Company will adopt the ASU for its 2025 Form 10-K on a prospective basis.
+The Company is evaluating the impact on its financial statements.

 About New Standards Disclosures